Progress of Global Climate Change

-Indicators of human-induced global warming, greenhouse gas emissions, sea levels, and the remaining global carbon budget.
+Progress of human-induced and observed global warming, greenhouse gas emissions, sea levels, and the remaining carbon budget.
 Relevant to the Paris Agreement, IPCC AR6 consistent.
 Read key messagesKey Messages

 - Temperatures: For 2024 the observed global average temperature exceeds 1.5°C above pre-industrial level, although human-caused warming of 1.36°C remains below observations.
 The difference can be explained by El Niño and warmer-than-average North Atlantic waters.